Average Cost of Living in Gilbert

 In Gilbert, where 268,000 residents navigate a housing market that mostly tracks national trends, with surprises in specific neighborhoods, cost of living is another line item worth understanding.
-The data shows costs is priced about where you'd expect for a mid-range American market, placing Gilbert near the national midpoint for this category.
+The data shows costs comes at a premium here, costing roughly 21% more than the typical American city, placing Gilbert above average nationally for this category.
 Mountain weather brings altitude-related HVAC considerations, while coastal fog and salt air accelerate exterior wear.
 Here's what that means in practical terms.

 The economic reality of Gilbert is a gateway economy where proximity to national parks and ski resorts creates seasonal employment surges.
 An entrepreneurial, risk-tolerant culture that produces both tech billionaires and overpriced avocado toast.
 Mountain weather brings altitude-related HVAC considerations, while coastal fog and salt air accelerate exterior wear.
 These factors combine to shape what you'll actually pay for cost of living — and the median income of $95K gives context to what households can budget.